Who We Are

 - Perform all other functions, as permitted under federal and state law, to improve coordination and delivery of early childhood education and development to children in this State.

-Early Childhood Advisory Council Board Members
+The Early Childhood Advisory Council at work

 - Child-serving agencies and organizations sharing a common vision, goals, and outcomes for the state’s birth through five system;